The evolution of the radio luminosity function of group galaxies in COSMOS: Summary and Conclusions

 Our main results are summarised below:

-\begin{enumerate} \item The relative contribution of the group galaxies to the total 3 GHz radio luminosity function in galaxies in the COSMOS field generally decreases with increasing redshift, from 10\% locally, to 1\% at $z >$ 1, with an overdensity just below $z <$ 1, in line with large-scale structure studies of the COSMOS field. \item We see an evolution in the RLF of GGs from $z \sim$ 2 to the present day by a factor of 3, which is driven mainly by satellite GGs. \item The RLF of SGs dominates the RLF of group galaxies up to redshift of $z \sim$ 1.2, where we observe a drop in the RLF of both BGGs and SGs almost by a factor of 10. \item At $z_{\rm med}$ = 0.3, galaxies with halo masses above $10^{13.3}~M_{\odot}$ contribute more to the RLF of GGs than those below, and this contribution is linked to SGs. \item The SG SFGs are responsible for the peak of the GG RLF at $z_{\rm med}$ = 0.3, while at $z_{\rm med}$ = 0.8 the increase is mainly driven by AGN. \item The increase in the group contribution is because radio activity in groups is nearly constant at $z<1$, while it is declining in the field.
-This is not because massive galaxies all get to be in groups, it is because only those in groups remain active.
+\begin{enumerate} \item The relative contribution of the group galaxies to the total 3 GHz radio luminosity function in galaxies in the COSMOS field generally decreases with increasing redshift, from 4\% at low $z$, to 1\% at $z >$ 1, with an overdensity below $z <$ 1, in line with large-scale structure studies of the COSMOS field. \item The GG RLF has a low value at $ \sim$ 2 down to $z \sim$ 1.25 followed by a sharp increase in the GG RLF at $z \sim$ 1 by a factor of 6, and then a smooth decline, which is driven mainly by satellite GGs.
+The latter suggests a mild evolution in the RLF of GGs from $z \sim$ 1 to 0.07 by a factor of 3. \item The RLF of SGs dominates the RLF of group galaxies up to redshift of $z \sim$ 1.2, where we observe a drop in the RLF of both BGGs and SGs. \item The AGN dominate the GG RLF at $z \sim$ 1, while the SFGs dominate the GG RLF at $z_{\rm med}$ = 1.2. \end{enumerate}